What is Brand Equity?

 Step 5: Capture and Measure Feedback

 Brand equity exists because customers have an image in their minds about your brand, which can be measured only when it is provided in the form of feedback.
-With social media and online forums, it has become possible to capture online conversation and feedback that can be measured using the latest technology, such as artificial intelligence and machine learning.
+With social media and online forums, it has become possible to capture online conversations and feedback that can be measured using the latest technology, such as artificial intelligence and machine learning.
 Deep insights can be derived relating to drivers that make customers adopt the product/services of your brand and discover category trends from customer conversations.